microsoft/fabricrealtimelab/modules/module10c.md

 ![Settings](../images/module10/module10c/querycaching.png)

-Ideally, the model refresh would occur just after the predicitions are generated.
+Ideally, the model refresh would occur just after the predictions are generated.
 This an example of how we can tune performance for expensive queries, particularly when there is no change to underlying data.

 ## 5. Create a new report

 Using the same context menu as above, select *Create report* to load the semantic model into a new report.

 In the report, we'll create one or more line charts to display the predicted vs actual data.
-There are a number of ways to do this (with slicers, filters, etc.) but to start with, pick a stock like BCUZ (or another stock where you have created predicitions) and add a line chart visual.
+There are a number of ways to do this (with slicers, filters, etc.) but to start with, pick a stock like BCUZ (or another stock where you have created predictions) and add a line chart visual.

 ![Report - First Visual](../images/module10/module10c/report1.png)